7 Best Free OCR Software Apps to Convert Images Into Text

-Optical character recognition (OCR) is a system of converting scanned printed/handwritten image files into its machine readable text format.
-OCR software works by analyzing a document and comparing it with fonts stored in its database and/or by noting features typical to characters.
-Some OCR software also puts it through a spell checker to “guess” unrecognized words.
-100% accuracy is difficult to achieve, but close approximation is what most software strive for.
+Optical character recognition (OCR) software converts pictures, or even handwriting, into text.
+OCR software analyze a document and compare it with fonts stored in their database and/or by noting features typical to characters.
+Some OCR software also put it through a spell checker to “guess” unrecognized words.
+100% accuracy is difficult to achieve, but a close approximation is what most software strive for.

 - Drag a scan or a saved picture into OneNote.
 You can also use OneNote to clip part of the screen or an image into OneNote.

 - Right click on the inserted picture and select Copy Text from Picture.
-The copied optically recognized text goes into the clipboard and you can now paste it into any program like Word or Notepad.
+The copied optically recognized text goes into the clipboard and you can now paste it back into OneNote or into any program like Word or Notepad.

 The difficulty I was having with handwriting recognition using MS tools, could have found a solution in SimpleOCR.
 But the software offers handwriting recognition only as a 14 day free trial.
 Machine print recognition though does not have any restrictions.

-- The software can be set up to read directly from a scanner or by adding a page (jpg, tiff, bmp formats).
+- Set it up to read directly from a scanner or by adding a page (JPG, TIFF, BMP formats).

 - SimpleOCR offers some control over the conversion through text selection, image selection and text ignore features.